samantha0820/weather-event-etl/README.md

 # Weather & Event ETL Pipeline

 This project demonstrates an automated ETL pipeline that fetches weather forecasts and event listings, matches them by date, and generates event recommendations based on weather comfort.
-Final results are saved as CSV files and automatically uploaded to GitHub.
+Final results are saved as CSV files, uploaded to GitHub, and stored in Google BigQuery.

 ## Features